The One and Only (South Korean TV series)

 The One and Only (Korean: 한 사람만) is a South Korean television series starring Ahn Eun-jin, Kim Kyung-nam, Kang Ye-won, and Park Soo-young.
 It premiered on JTBC on December 20, 2021, and aired every Monday and Tuesday at 23:00 (KST) till February 8, 2022.
-It is available for streaming on Netflix in Korea and selected territories.
+It is also available for streaming on Netflix in Korea and selected territories.

 Synopsis

 The series tells the story of three women from very different backgrounds who have met in a hospice and decided to take down one bad person with the limited time they have left.
-Through unexpected events they become entangled in a murder case after meeting a mysterious hitman, and are faced with discovering 'one person' who is truly precious.
+Through unexpected events they become entangled in a murder case after meeting a mysterious hitman, and are faced with discovering the 'one person' who is truly precious.